Types of Marriage Cases

 (for the Eastern Rite Churches),

-which are available on the Vatican website, in Latin and Italian only.
-The new law goes into effect December 8, 2015.
+which are available on the Vatican website.
+This new law goes into effect December 8, 2015.

 The current law governing marriage nullity cases remains in effect through December 7, 2015.